AustinCodingAcademy/advanced-syllabus/ReadMe.md

 ## <a name="day2"></a> Day 2.
 Software Systems

-- :paperclip: __Topics__: Why does this class exist.
-What will we learn.
+- :paperclip: __Topics__: What tools are we using to build a software system.
 - :file_folder: __Notes__:
      + Software systems slides
      + [nodejs](#nodejs)